samiraat/BackPropagation/README.md

 # BackPropagation
-Back Propagation and Kohenen on MNIST dataset
+Back Propagation, Kohenen and Boltzman on MNIST dataset